 Where can I take my OHFFSS voucher?

-- contact the participating private dentist of their choice to arrange an appointment as soon as possible or within 10 days of the date on the Oral Health Treatment Voucher.
+- Contact the participating private dentist of their choice to arrange an appointment as soon as possible or within 10 days of the date on the Oral Health Treatment Voucher.

-- inform the participating dentist that they have been referred from a public dental clinic and require treatment under the NSW Oral Health Fee for Service Scheme.
+- Inform the participating dentist that they have been referred from a public dental clinic and require treatment under the NSW Oral Health Fee for Service Scheme.

-- provide proof of identity and eligibility.
+- provide proof of identity and eligibility

 Registering with the Scheme

-Schedule of Fees
+Policy Directive and Schedule of Fees

 The OHFFSS Schedule of Fees for 2016 is benchmarked to Department of Veterans' Affairs November 2013 for episodic and general treatment (dentist rate) and dentures (dental prosthetist rate).
 The Bulletin also includes amendments to the Schedule of Fees and Section 16 ‘Maximum Entitlements’.